greenplum-db/gpdb-archive/concourse/README.md

   [pipelines/templates/gpdb-tpl.yml](pipelines/templates/gpdb-tpl.yml)
-  should be edited and the utility [pipelines/gen_pipeline.py](pipelines/gen_pipeline.py) should be used to generate production and developer pipeliens.
+  should be edited and the utility [pipelines/gen_pipeline.py](pipelines/gen_pipeline.py) should be used to generate production and developer pipelines.
 Please review the pipelines [README.md](pipelines/README.md) for additional information.
 * `dev_generate_installer.yml` which compiles and generates an installer for